J-81/ARC_Technical_Exercise/README.md

 A permissions issue within the container currently prevents the container from being run internally as the host user.

-The planned fix is the fix permissions within the container; however, storage limitations in the development environment prevented this from being completed in time.
+The planned fix is simply updating the permissions within the container for the mOTU databases; however, storage limitations in the development environment prevented this from being completed in time.